bhumikakukreja07/Bhumika_Kukreja_CSE-AI-ML-B_GrabAndGo/README.md

   - Chalk – Terminal string styling for colorful, readable console logs.

-  - Psycopg – PostgreSQL adapter (optional) for managing database connections and queries.
+  - Psycopg – PostgreSQL adapter for managing database connections and queries.

+- Database
+  - PostgreSQL

 # How to Run the Project

 ### 1. Clone & Install